andsontan/xpiks/_posts/2015-01-03-how-to-use-xpiks-part-1.markdown

 <img alt="Combined edit" src="{{site.url}}/images/howto/xpiks-qt-combinededit-finished.jpg" class="small-12 large-8" />

 Now you have choise to append written keywords to images you edit or to replace keywords with those you entered.
 Press appropriate button and you'll see keywords in main window.
+When an item is modified in any way, you'll see yellow sign near it until you'll save it.
+Also, you can track modified artworks count in status bar in the bottom line of Xpiks.

 <img alt="Combined edit" src="{{site.url}}/images/howto/xpiks-qt-combinededit-applied.jpg" class="small-12 large-8" />

 Now you can fine-tune images edited in combined mode and to add some specific keywords for each image (in this example, I added some black-and-white keywords).

 <img alt="Combined edit" src="{{site.url}}/images/howto/xpiks-qt-combined-edit-fine-tuning.jpg" class="small-12 large-8" />

+Now this part is over.
+You can read about how to save metadata and upload artworks to microstock agencies in next post.